robotdyn-dimmer/ACRouter/README.md

 | **MANUAL** | Fixed dimmer level | Testing, night tariff |
 | **BOOST** | Maximum power (100%) | Fast heating |

+* AUTO and ECO modes are the primary solar routing modes used in grid-connected systems.

 ### AUTO Mode — The Heart of Solar Routing

 ```